 Because YOU Are Worth It!
 Therapy is a life investment.
 Most who have successfully completed therapy can attest to its true value.
 Counseling is much like “emotional surgery.”
 It’s uncomfortable and scary, but so worth it once completed.
 Many spend money on positive or possibly even negative coping strategies, constantly seeking that relief.
 I am here to tell you whatever you have chosen to reduce those empty feelings, it will not work.
 Happiness begins once you have true clarity on your life.
 When you are able to take a step back and truly learn to love YOU.

 How long does therapy take?

 The answer to this question varies from person to person, and it is not possible to know in advance how much time someone might need to spend in therapy in order to achieve lasting change.
 In general, the longer you have been struggling with a problem, the longer you will need to be in therapy.
-My work with each person is tailored to his or her specific needs.

 When can I expect to feel better?